wp-plugins/nvd3-visualisations/readme.txt

 == Screenshots ==

 1. Charts gallery showing out neatly on the same page of WP's blog.
-2. 4 Fast Steps of New Chart: 1)Clone from Gallery, 2)Feed in Own Data, 3)Edit Post/Page of WP, and 4)Publish It.
+2. 4 FAST STEPS of New Chart: 1)Clone from Gallery, 2)Feed in Own Data, 3)Edit Post/Page of WP Normally, and 4)Publish It.

 == Changelog ==

+= 1.5.7 =
+Version 1.5.7 -
+Support of standard margin options for the chart itself and its external container from input options.
+The 1st primitive way to change chart's drawing svg styles: color of stroke, fill, opacity, etc. New example of margins use.

 = 1.5.6 =
 Version 1.5.6 -